prolinkz/LaravelonAWS-EC2/README.md

 ```
 exit;
 ```
-The path will be directed to the Ubuntu server, now run the my_secure_installation command for setting the Root password
+The path will be directed to the Ubuntu server, now it time to run <code> my_secure_installation </code> command for setting the Root password.

 <p> Once SQL Server is installed, we have set the MySQL swerver Root Password, for which we use the below command;</p>